-Whether you are planning to attend college after high school or making a career change, Suffolk County Community College welcomes you to apply for admission.
-We have over 100 academic programs, which will provide you with the opportunity to transfer to a four-year college or go directly into the workforce as a trained professional.
+Whether you are planning to attend college after high school or making a career change, Suffolk County Community College welcomes permanent residents to apply for admission.

 The admissions process takes only a few steps and applying online is quick and easy.
 Follow the steps to apply to get started.